expo/expo/docs/pages/distribution/app-signing.md

 ### Option 2- Signing APKs with an **app signing key** (deprecated)

 The first time you run `expo build:android`, you can choose for Expo to generate a keystore or manually specify all of the required credentials.
-These credentials are used to sign APKs created by Expo services. **We highly reccommend you backup your keystore to a safe location**.
+These credentials are used to sign APKs created by Expo services. **We highly recommend you backup your keystore to a safe location**.